 If you do not have a shelter in your home, you can set up a room in your basement as a shelter.
 Shelters are to be created as self-contained spaces that must be gas-tight.

 The room should be suitable for a longer stay.
-The shelter should be located in a corner of the building if possible and should not have any opening to the outside.
+The shelter should be located in a corner of the building if possible and should not have an opening to the outside if possible.
 It should not be larger than 30m2.
 Basement windows have to be walled up to full wall thickness, shafts have to be filled in.
 In the case of row houses, plan a wall usage of approximately 60 x 80 cm to the neighboring house (escape route).

 Ventilation in shelters is required to separate pollutants and to allow them to stay longer.
 In the case of contaminated outside air, this is ensured by an NBC filter system / protective ventilation.
 We offer our gas filter systems for this.